PredixDev/predix-seed/tutorials/USERAUTH.md

   For UAA-based authentication (which is what we are using), use the value 'app_client_id'

   ### uaaURL
   The URL of an existing UAA service.
-For information on how to set up UAA service, please refer to the link above in Pre-Requisites
+For information on how to set up UAA service, please refer to the link above in Pre-Requisites section

   ### base64ClientCredential
   This is a Base64 encoding of the string 'app_client_id:<secret>', where 'app_client_id' is the string used for the first configuration variable, and <secret> is a string value of your choosing.